-On April 16, 2024, the Company, as borrower, and certain of its subsidiaries, as guarantors, entered into the Eighth Amendment to the Second Amended and Restated Credit Agreement (the "Eighth Amendment") with, among others, Citicorp North America, Inc., as administrative agent and as collateral agent (the "Agent"), and certain financial institutions, as lenders, which amended the Company's Second Amended and Restated Credit Agreement, dated as of June 30, 2016 (the "Credit Agreement"), in order to (i) establish a new term loan B facility with borrowings of \$875 million in aggregate principal amount (the "Term Loan Facility" and the loans thereunder, the "Term Loans") and (ii) make certain other modifications to the Credit Agreement as set forth therein.
-The proceeds from the Term Loans were used to repay a portion of the Company's Convertible Senior Notes and will be used to repay the Company's 3.750% senior secured first lien notes due 2024.
+On April 16, 2024, the Company, as borrower, and certain of its subsidiaries, as guarantors, entered into the Eighth Amendment to the Second Amended and Restated Credit Agreement (the "Eighth Amendment") with, among others, Citicorp North America, Inc., as administrative agent (the "Agent") and as collateral agent, and certain financial institutions, as lenders, which amended the Company's Second Amended and Restated Credit Agreement, dated as of June 30, 2016 (as amended, restated, supplemented and/or otherwise modified from time to time prior to the effectiveness of the Eighth Amendment, the "Credit Agreement"), in order to (i) establish a new term loan B facility with borrowings of \$875 million in aggregate principal amount (the "Term Loan Facility" and the loans thereunder, the "Term Loans") and (ii) make certain other modifications to the Credit Agreement as set forth therein.
+The proceeds from the Term Loans were used to repay a portion of the Company's Convertible Senior Notes, all of the Company's 3.750% senior secured first lien notes due 2024 and for general corporate purposes.

-At the Company's election, the Term Loans will bear interest at a rate per annum equal to either (1) a fluctuating rate equal to the highest of (A) the rate published by the Federal Reserve Bank of New York in effect on such day, plus 0.50%, (B) the rate of interest per annum publicly announced from time to time by The Wall Street Journal as the "Prime Rate" in the United States, and (C) a rate of one-month Term SOFR (as defined in the Term Loan Facility), plus 1.00%, or (2) Term SOFR

-(as defined in the Term Loan Facility and which rate will not be less than 0%) for a one-, three- or six-month interest period or such other period as agreed to by the Agent and the lenders, as selected by the Company, plus 2.00%.
+At the Company's election, the Term Loans bear interest at a rate per annum equal to either (1) a fluctuating rate equal to the highest of (A) the rate published by the Federal Reserve Bank of New York in effect on such day, plus 0.50%, (B) the rate of interest per annum publicly announced from time to time by The Wall Street Journal as the "Prime Rate" in the United States, and (C) a rate of one-month Term SOFR (as defined in the Credit Agreement (as amended by the Eighth Amendment and the Ninth Amendment (as defined below))) (after giving effect to any floor applicable to Term SOFR), in each case, plus a margin of 1.00% or (2) Term SOFR (as defined in the Credit Agreement (as amended by the Eighth Amendment and the Ninth Amendment)) (which Term SOFR shall not be less than 0.00%) for a one-, three- or six-month interest period (or such other period as agreed to by the Agent and the lenders, as selected by the Company), plus a margin of 2.00%.

-The Term Loan Facility is guaranteed by each of the Company's subsidiaries that guarantee the Revolving Credit Facility and is secured on a first lien basis by substantially all of the Company's and such subsidiaries' assets, in each case, subject to certain customary exceptions and limitations set forth in the Credit Agreement.
+The Term Loan Facility is guaranteed by each of the Company's subsidiaries that guarantee the Revolving Credit Facility and is secured on a first lien basis by substantially all of the Company's and such subsidiaries' assets, in each case, subject to certain customary exceptions and limitations set forth in the Credit Agreement (as amended by the Eighth Amendment and the Ninth Amendment).

-The Term Loans have a final maturity date of April 16, 2031 and amortize at a rate of 1% per annum.
+The Term Loans have a final maturity date of April 16, 2031 and amortize at a rate of 1% per annum payable in equal quarterly installments.
 If an event of default occurs under the Term Loan Facility, the entire principal amount outstanding thereunder, together with all accrued unpaid interest and other amounts owing in respect thereof, may be declared immediately due and payable, subject, in certain instances, to the expiration of applicable cure periods.
 The Term Loan Facility also provides for customary asset sale mandatory prepayments, reporting covenants and negative covenants governing dividends, investments, indebtedness, and other matters that are customary for similar term loan B facilities.